modelica/AsianModelicaConference2022/README.md

 * The deadline for paper submission is extended to 21, August.
 * Industrial paper by tool vendors no less than two pages is acceptable.
 * Physical booth for sponsors will be available at the conference venue.
+* Conference dinner party will be scheduled for the on-site participants.

 # About the Conference